jagoda/doppio/README.md

  + **options** - _Optional_.
 Configuration options that modify the server behavior.
  + **handler** - _Optional_.
 A function accepting `(request, response)` for arguments that is used to handle requests.
+This is typcially something like an [express][express] instance.

 Available options are:
  + **autostart** - Indicates that the server should start automatically if the